-Additional water resource infrastructure will have to be developed in the catchments of the South Coast System to meet the future yield requirements.
+It is shown above that, additional water resource infrastructure will have to be developed in the catchments of the South Coast System to meet the future yield requirements.
 In addition, potable water infrastructure will also have to be developed to meet the future demand requirements of the area.